PencilCode/reference/documents/turtle/twist.html.md

   display: block;
   margin: auto;">

 You'd probably want it to be horizontal, not vertical.
-First you need to import the image into your code using the [wear](wear.html) command.
+First you need to import the image into your code using [`wear`](wear.html).

 <pre class="jumbo">
 e = new Sprite